SUPPLEMENTAL NEEDS TRUSTS (SNTs)

 There are three common types of SNTs: self-settled or first-party (using the beneficiary's own funds); third- party (using other people’s funds); and pooled trusts (using the beneficiary’s monthly surplus income and or other assets).

 A self-settled or first-party SNT is established for a disabled individual/beneficiary under 65 years of age.
 The Trust is funded with the beneficiary's own funds or entitlements.
 This type of Trust previously required that it be established (settled) only by a parent, grandparent, legal Guardian, or Court.
 As of December 13, 2016, a person who is mentally capable is now entitled to establish his/her own self-settled SNT under the Special Needs Trust Fairness Act.
-This is a huge victory and step forward for mentally capable individuals, and is the result of years of lobbying efforts by special interest groups on behalf of disabled persons.
+This was a huge victory for mentally capable individuals, and was the result of years of lobbying efforts by special interest groups on behalf of disabled persons.
 This Trust requires a pay-back provision to Medicaid at the death of the beneficiary from any funds remaining in the SNT upon the death of the beneficiary for all Medicaid benefits paid during the beneficiary's lifetime.

 A third-party SNT is established by a Will or Trust for a disabled individual/beneficiary of any age with funds belonging to third parties not legally responsible for the support of the beneficiary.
 This type of Trust is established by someone other than the beneficiary.
 There is no pay-back provision to Medicaid at the death of the beneficiary, provided the estate of the beneficiary is not the recipient of the remaining funds.
 The Trust document can direct the disposition of any remaining funds upon the beneficiary's death.
 The Trust document may allow the beneficiary or another person to direct the disposition of the funds remaining in the Trust upon the beneficiary's death.
 The beneficiary's Last Will and Testament, or a Power of Appointment, may alternatively direct the manner in which the remaining funds are distributed.